 Retaliation can take many forms – not just termination.
 Mistreatment or any adverse employment action can be unlawful retaliation.
 If you filed a claim, started getting benefits, and your employer promptly fired you or took other negative action, you might have a case for retaliation.

 There are Lawful Reasons for Termination

 Because California is an at-will state, employers can fire employees for any lawful reasons.
 If the termination is not in relation to the work injury or worker’s comp claim, an employer can present other reasons for firing you while you are receiving benefits.
 These can include:

 - You will not be able to perform your work duties (even with reasonable accommodations) again because of your injuries

 There is no obligation for your employer to hold your job if you cannot return to work.
 This means that you might lose your job if you need a long time off or have permanent disabilities that interfere with your ability to work.

-If you are fired while receiving workers’ compensation, you might worry that it will affect your ability to continue collecting benefits.
+If you are fired while receiving worker’s compensation, you might worry that it will affect your ability to continue collecting benefits.
 However, even though your employer’s insurance provides your benefits, you should be able to keep receiving them even if your employment ended.
-All the benefits that stem from your successful claim should continue as long as you are eligible.
+All the benefits that stem from your successful claim should continue if you are eligible.

 Insurance companies might try to cut off your benefits early based on your termination, but this is not a valid reason to do so.
 If this happens to you, seek legal help right away.